morph-2013/morph/README.md

-# Website of Bioinformatics Lab, DLSU Manila
+# Website of Mathematics of Reaction Networks Philippines

-This is the website of the Bioinformatics Laboratory at DLSU.
+This is the website of the Mathematics of Reaction Networks Philippines.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.
 We adapted it from the website of [Allan Lab](https://www.allanlab.org/).